 Relationship counselling and support

 The Spark is a leading relationship counselling charity.
 Through counselling and support for couples, individuals and families across Scotland we help our clients understand and improve their most important relationships.
-We operate from 17 locations with a team of professional counsellors highly skilled in relationship problems.
+We operate from locations across Scotland with a team of professional counsellors highly skilled in relationship problems.